 Diving in CORON

-Coron Bay is synonymous with divers worldwide as the wreck diving mecca of the Philippines, with relatively easy access to more than 10 WW2 wrecks at varying depths, including Akitsushima, Okikawa Maru and Olympia Maru.
+Coron Bay is synonymous with divers worldwide as the wreck diving mecca of the Philippines, with relatively easy access to eleven WW2 wrecks at varying depths, including Akitsushima, Okikawa Maru and Olympia Maru.
 Intermingled with picturesque reefs that are teeming with aquatic life and rarely any challenging currents, this makes Coron a suitable dive destination for all levels of dive qualification.

 WRECK DIVE: IRAKO maru

 A large Japanese refrigeration ship (9723 tons), located at the mouth of Coron Bay and probably the best wreck dive in the Philippines.
 At just over 146m long and 19m wide, The Irako is reasonably intact and because of the normally good visibility, you know you are diving on a big shipwreck!
 Big groupers, schools of tuna and yellow fin, lion fish, scorpion fish, sea turtles and huge schools of Jacks live around the wreck.
 There is a beautiful deep penetration through the engine room for trained, experienced and properly equipped divers.

 WRECK DIVE: OKIKAWa MARU (formerly known as TAiEI MARU)